-- Build Quality / Reliability – If it’s going to hold up over the years?
+- Build Quality / Reliability – Is it going to hold up over the years?

 - Size / Looks – Is it excessively large; will it be an eyesore to have in the room?

-- Value for Money – We agree that quality is worth paying for, but does the price reflect the value?
+- Value for Money – Quality is worth paying for, but does the price reflect the value?

-The DeLonghi AN120EW is our top recommendation for a well-made and quiet portable air conditioner.
+The DeLonghi AN120EW is a top recommendation for a well-made and quiet portable air conditioner.

 Just for this model, DeLonghi developed what they call ‘Whisper Cool’ technology – finding an optimal balance between cooling power and quietness.

 While this mode definitely makes a difference, a good tip is to give it some time fully cool down your space, before activating the quiet mode.
-This can be effortless easier if you can plan ahead using the timer function.
+This can be easy if you can plan ahead using the timer function.

 As well as the quiet operation function, the DeLonghi also receives top marks for quality.
-The controls are very intuitive, and we love the ‘traffic light system’ that the machine uses.
+The controls are very intuitive, and I love the ‘traffic light system’ that the display uses.
 It has three different light settings for the temperature being ‘too high’, ‘cooling’, and ‘cool’.

 These lights can be quite reassuring.
 Like the red light is saying: “Man, it’s hot today!
 Hold on while I cool this down”.